salesforce/warp-drive/tutorials/tutorial-4-create_custom_environments.md

     env_registry=env_registry)
 ```

-Now, inside the EnvWrapper, function managers will be able to feed the `self.num_env` and `self.num_agents` to the CUDA compiler in the compile time to build and load a unique CUDA environment context for all the tasks.
+Now, inside the EnvWrapper, function managers will be able to feed the `self.num_env` and `self.num_agents` to the CUDA compiler at compile time to build and load a unique CUDA environment context for all the tasks.

 ## 6. Environment Consistency Checker